tighten/ziggy/README.md

 ## Filtering Routes

-Ziggy supports filtering the routes it makes available to your Javascript, which is great if you have certain routes that you don't want to be included and visible in the source of the response sent back to clients.
+Ziggy supports filtering the routes it makes available to your JavaScript, which is great if you have certain routes that you don't want to be included and visible in the source of the response sent back to clients.
 Filtering routes is optional—by default, Ziggy includes all your application's named routes.

 #### Basic filtering